raibisch/TibberPulse2Marstek/readme.md

 It is (until now) not a full implementaton of all Shelly RPC protocols: only 'EM1.GetStatus'...NO HTTP, NO Webservice, No MQTT.
 (look at  https://github.com/Raibisch/Energy2Shelly_ESP for a full implementation..but with no Web-App pages)

-**REMARK for the program implementation:**
+#### Remark for the program implementation:
-The program is based on the libs 'SMLDecode' and 'EMxSimulator' these could be used stand-alone for own implementations. for the Web-App I use some additional libs from my "Arduino Web-App" framework (in 'lib' folder).
+The program is based on the libs 'SMLDecode' and 'EMxSimulator' these could be used stand-alone for own implementations. for the Web-App I use some additional libs from my "AsyncWeb" framework (in 'lib' folder).
 These Web-App Framework is used for my other projects and needs a 'data' folder for storing the Web-pages and the config-File.

+#### Todo (possible Extentions)
+* MARSTEK open API (alpha Version is included in '/lib/MastekAPI' for first testing)
+* other data sources ans shelly emulations (TASTMOTA, P1, ...see:  https://github.com/Raibisch/Energy2Shelly_ESP)
+* Ethernet ?
+* ..?

 ### Prepare Tibber-Adapter !
 [hacking Tibber-Pulse](doc/tibber_hack.md)

 ### Program Setup in Platform-IO